 Miniaturization and Micro Electromechanical Systems (MEMS)

 The demand for smaller, lighter, and more portable devices has driven the need for miniaturized sensors.
 MEMS technology allows the fabrication of tiny mechanical and electrical components on a single chip, facilitating the creation of miniature sensors.
-These compact sensors provide high sensitivity and precision, making them ideal for applications in wearables, medical devices, and consumer electronics.
+MEMS-based current, pressure, and motion sensors are now integral to mobile health devices, drones, and IoT nodes.

 Multi-Sensor Fusion Technology

 Combining data from multiple sensors enhances accuracy and reliability.
-Multi-sensor fusion systems integrate data from various sensors, providing a more comprehensive and dependable understanding of the environment or situation than relying on a single sensor.
-Moreover, if one sensor fails, the system can still operate effectively using data from the remaining sensors.
+Multi-sensor fusion systems integrate data from various sensors, providing a more comprehensive and dependable understanding of the environment for a more complete understanding of the environment.
+This is particularly crucial in advanced driver-assistance systems (ADAS), unmanned aerial vehicles (UAVs), and military operations.

 Internet of Things (IoT) Technology